7.45am – 5.30pm Monday to Friday (51 Weeks per year)

 The Lower School remains open throughout the year, except for Bank Holidays and a period at Christmas and New Year which varies according to where the Festive Season dates fall.

-Three months notice is required, in writing, before a pupil is withdrawn or fees will be charged in lieu.
+A term’s notice is required, in writing, before a pupil is withdrawn or fees will be charged in lieu.

 We offer a variety of sessions ranging from half-days to full time.

 Reading is an integral part of the Hampstead Hill School curriculum.
 We aim to foster an enjoyment of reading and a love of books.
 Children read daily on a one-to-one basis with a member of staff and also take part in paired reading with a friend and guided reading sessions in small groups.